-The Greater Washington-Baltimore Mass Spectrometry Discussion Group meets monthly from September through June to discuss various aspects of mass spectrometry.
+The Washington-Baltimore Mass Spectrometry Discussion Group meets monthly from September through June to discuss various aspects of mass spectrometry.
 Meetings are open to everyone and do not require membership dues, thanks to the generosity of our corporate sponsors.
 Attendees commonly include research scientists and students from local government, academic, and industrial laboratories.
 A light dinner is served before each meeting, for which RSVPs are preferred but not required.

 Meetings are usually held on the third Monday of each month (see schedule) at the Shimadzu Regional Training Center in Columbia, MD (directions) at 7:15 pm.
 Our meetings usually involve a lecture by an expert in the field of mass spectrometry and its related sciences from the area or outside the area.